About DevSecOps: DevOps and Security

 - Digital signature

-DevSecOps should concern itself with security during all steps previously touched by DevOps processes and personnel.
+DevSecOps practices should concern itself with security during all steps previously touched by DevOps processes and personnel.
 Developers who are going to be writing new code, or changing existing code, are authorized and trusted by the system.
 Today system control versions have not only access authorization functionality, but also digital signature options.
 Only trusted people with a digital signature may transfer their changes to the code in the master branch.
 DevSecOps best practices dictate that if your source control system has these digital signature capabilities you should be using them to ensure that the code in your system is only added/modified by a trusted source.

 - Security tests